Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study

 Here is our Edge Computing empowered Tactile Internet (ECoTI) in Physical Therapy Testbed Demo Video.

-This magazine paper has been submitted to IEEE Network on 15 April, 2023, and is currently under review.
-Due to the long review cycle, it has also been uploaded to arXiv.
+This magazine paper has been accepted by IEEE Network on 10 October, 2024.
 You can download the paper by clicking on the arXiv button or directly through the PDF button above.

 If you want cite this work, please click the Cite button above to export the bib format.
 Thank you! 😊